 For a full technical description of janks and how they are calculated, please refer to the last section of this page.

 The FPS Stability Chart (and a note on testing apps)

 Although FPS Stability is useful summary metric when expressed as a simple percentage, it can sometimes be more revealing when visualised as a full chart.
 This FPS Stability chart shows the percentage of session time spent (Y-axis) at each possible frame rate between 0fps and 60fps (X-axis).

-In the example above, the FPS Stability chart reveals a gameplay experience that is very stable at 30fps, but it also tells us that the game has probably been capped at 30fps by the developer.
-We can see this from the way the chart rapidly falls to zero after 30fps -- telling us that virtually no session time was spent at anything higher.
-By contrast, quite a bit of session time (around 15 percent) was spent at sub-optimal frame rates of 20-29fps, revealing the degree to which the game struggled to maintain its 30fps target.
+In the example above, the FPS Stability chart reveals a gameplay experience that is fairly stable at 40fps, but it also tells us that the game has probably been capped at 60fps by the developer.
+We can see this from the way that the fps never reaches 60fps so may not be optimised for this device.
+We can also see the chart quickly falls to zero after 30fps -- telling us that virtually no session time was spent at anything higher.

 Note: Developers often employ such frame rate caps in games that don't necessarily demand a 60fps experience, in order to limit their game's impact on resource usage and battery life.
 The quickest way to spot such caps is using the FPS Stability chart.

 The next illustrative example (below) shows two test sessions with the same median frame rate (27fps) but very different degrees of stability.
 In the less stable example, a large proportion of the test sessions ran at above 30 fps, but a large amount of time was also spent at less than 27fps, with drops down to 20-25fps occurring quite regularly.
 This latter session would be experienced as erratic and lacking in smoothness.
 The more stable session never exceeded 30fps (likely due to a frame rate cap), but would probably be perceived as being superior: